bhavaniravi/portfolio/data/blogs/airflow-introduction.md

 #### Cons

-1. Kubernetes is new to AirflowAirflow, and the documentation is not straightforward.
+1. Kubernetes is new to Airflow, and the documentation is not straightforward.

 ---